About Us

 2011 GIANT expands its geographic reach by entering the U.S. market with atmospheric gas and Expert Plus models.

-2012 Continuous improvement of GIANT products through the market demands (Plumbing & HVAC).
-It also offers better value water heaters.
+2012 GIANT offers better value water heaters.
 It introduces the following changes:

 1. Some water heaters receive ENERGY STAR® certification